mingchunNTU/Cake_Filterability_Simulator/src/_build/html/_sources/manual.rst.txt

 First, please define your specified CSD in CSD/CSD.csv .
 The size is crystal diameter instead of crystal radius.
 The crystal size is in the unit of um.

 Second, please enter the following command to estimate the system dimension and collision detection limit.
+It's suggested the system contains more than 1000 particles.
+When the system contains large amount of small particles or CSD is discretized into large number of bins, a larger particle number should be used.
+The minimum particle number can be estimated using command :code:`filtration_simulator --estimate_particle_number`.
 According to the experience, the simulation of a system with 2000 particles will take from several minutes to one hour depending on the size distribution.
 Please modify the variable definition section of *liggghts_configuration.txt* according to the program output.

 .. code-block:: console